rachelhumble/first-portfolio/README.md

-# rachelhumble.github.io
+# Personal Portfolio Page
-Personal Portfolio Page
+First attempt at portfolio for bootcamp hw

 Notes:
 I chose to set fix the header instead of the footer because to me it seemed more important to have the navigation options available at any point.
 I also preferred the look of only seeing the footer once you've reached the bottom of the page.